The way I see it, if you want the rainbow, you gotta put up with the rain. - Dolly Parton

 What’s the best thing about being a writer?
 Ian Rankin said; ‘I think most writers are just kids who refuse to grow up.
 We’re still playing imaginary games with our imaginary friends’.
 Bam!
 Kerplat!
 Take that, you scoundrel!
 Saddle up, Tonto, we’re outta here!
 It’s wonderful to create characters and to live with them for as long as it takes to complete the book.
 There is a kind of childlike pretension about writing and about slipping into the ‘skin’ of someone else, even if that someone is made up.

 What is your writing process?
 I try to write for at least an hour a day and I keep a record of the number of words I manage in a writing session.
 Sometimes it’s a thousand and that feels very good.
-Sometimes it’s only a page – not so good.
+Sometimes it’s only a page or 300 words – not so good.
 I don’t have any superstitions about writing, although I have a little stuffed frog on the computer whose black eyes stare at me and remind me to ‘get going, already’.